Aladin147/BLKWDS_Manager/beta_readiness_summary.md

 ## Beta Readiness Assessment

-The application is approximately **95-98% ready for beta release**.
+The application is approximately **97-99% ready for beta release**.
 The remaining tasks are minor and non-blocking:

 1. Some dashboard layout responsiveness improvements may be needed
-2. Some placeholder data in Settings may need to be updated
-3. Some unused controllers and adapters may need cleanup
+2. Some unused controllers and adapters may need cleanup
-4. Some error handling in UI components may need enhancement

 These issues are minor and can be addressed in post-beta updates without affecting core functionality.

 ## Next Steps

 1. Improve dashboard layout responsiveness
-2. Update placeholder data in Settings
-3. Clean up unused controllers and adapters
+2. Clean up unused controllers and adapters
-4. Enhance error handling in UI components
-5. Conduct final testing and verification
+3. Conduct final testing and verification
-6. Tag codebase as v1.0.0 for beta release
+4. Tag codebase as v1.0.0 for beta release